MA, LPC & Licensed Clinical Mental Health Counselor

 Katie received a Bachelor of Arts in Anthropology at the University of Vermont then went on to complete two master’s degrees: Higher Education and Student Development from the University of Denver and Counseling Psychology from the University of Colorado.
-Katie is trained in both clinical mental health counseling and school counseling.
+Katie is trained in EMDR (Eye Movement Desensitization and Reprocessing).
+EMDR uses rapid eye movements and other forms of bilateral stimulation as the catalyst to create change and healing.
 Specializing in depression, anxiety, trauma, sexual orientation and navigation of life transitions, Katie has helped many people overcome tough times and establish self-reliance to face their future with hope.
 Katie is trained in mindfulness, play and art-based interventions, as well as animal-assisted psychotherapy.
 She also uses skills to support emotional regulation, including tools from CBT and trauma-informed.

 Katie’s therapy dog, Sophie, is 11 years old and has worked as a therapy dog for the last six years.
 Katie is certified in Animal Assisted Psychotherapy from Animal Assisted Therapy Programs of Colorado and has seen incredible benefits adding Sophie to her practice.